yangzichao/hoah-dictation/README.md

 - ⚡ **Power Mode**: Intelligent app detection automatically applies your perfect pre-configured settings based on the app/ URL you're on
 - 🧠 **Context Aware**: Smart AI that understands your screen content and adapts to the context
 - 🎯 **Global Shortcuts**: Configurable keyboard shortcuts for quick recording and push-to-talk functionality
-- 📝 **Personal Dictionary**: Train the AI to understand your unique terminology with custom words, industry terms, and smart text replacements
 - 🔄 **Smart Modes**: Instantly switch between AI-powered modes optimized for different writing styles and contexts
 - 🤖 **AI Assistant**: Built-in voice assistant mode for a quick chatGPT like conversational assistant